William Shakespeare (American football)

-Biography

-Early years
+Early life

 Shakespeare was born on Staten Island, New York.
 His father, Valentine Shakespeare, was a New York City firefighter and the captain of Fire Company 163.
 The family claimed to be direct descendants of the famed writer William Shakespeare.
 The younger Shakespeare became a star football player at Staten Island's Port Richmond High School.
-He showed particular talent as a punter and later told reporters that he had trained his pet fox terrier to retrieve his punts as he practiced his technique.
+He showed particular talent as a punter and later told reporters that he had trained his pet Fox Terrier to retrieve his punts as he practiced his technique.

 Notre Dame

 Bard of Staten Island

 He enrolled at the University of Notre Dame in 1932, the year after the death of the school's legendary football coach Knute Rockne.
 He played for the Notre Dame Fighting Irish football teams in 1933, 1934, and 1935, and was selected as a consensus All-American in 1935.

 Because of his shared name with William Shakespeare, "the Bard of Avon", he acquired nicknames "the Bard of Staten Island" and "the Merchant of Menace".
 Newspapers reported that, though he claimed to be a direct descendant of the Bard, Shakespeare had flunked his sophomore English class.
-In 1934, newspapers published a photograph of Shakespeare staring at a football in the manner of Hamlet examining Yorick's skull under the caption "To Be Or Not To Be -- Football Player or English Wizard Is Perplexing Question Facing William Shakespeare, of Notre Dame."
+In 1934, newspapers published a photograph of Shakespeare staring at a football in the manner of Hamlet examining Yorick's skull under the caption "To Be Or Not To Be – Football Player or English Wizard Is Perplexing Question Facing William Shakespeare, of Notre Dame."